dorkodu/hindsight/README.md

     You give your **[placeholder] + [contents]** as **"key": "value"** pairs.<br>These placeholders will be replaced by their contents in each of your pages.

-    There is a single reserved placeholder, which is **"$contents"**.<br>This points to where your Markdown contents will be injected into.
+    There is a single reserved placeholder, which is **"$contents"**.<br>This points to where your Markdown contents will be injected into.<br>So do not forget to put this placeholder in your template.

   - #### assets